Nine Emperor Gods

 Figure 9.
 The paper Dragon Boat filled with papers containing devotees’ wishes.
 This dragon boat is then transported to Pulau Punggol Timor in the evening for the sending off ceremony.

 Figure 10.
-The Ping an qiao.
+The Bridge of Blessing Ping an qiao.
 It is a bridge that would bless and protect devotees against ills after they cross it.
-Before crossing the bridge, devotees have to be stamp jiu huang da di, (九皇大蒂) in an upright manner and in auspicious red ink at the back of their necks.
+Before crossing the bridge, devotees have to be stamp jiu huang da di, (九皇大帝) in an upright manner and in auspicious red ink at the back of their necks.

 Figure 11.
-The stamp used to inked “九皇大蒂”on devotees back before crossing 平安桥.
+The seal of “九皇大帝” that is stamped on the backs of devotees before crossing 平安桥.
 However, devotees preferred to have the wordings stamped at the back of their shirts as they believe that the blessings and good fortune will last longer compared to stamping on their bare skin.

 Figure 11.
 As the time for the auspicious sending off ceremony draws near, temple members began tidying up the offerings table (fig 3)